soCromp/probable-waddle/README.md

 experiments/waterbird/pres*.
 To use them, change the `name` variable in runexp.sh to pres1, pres2 or pres3 and comment out the training command (line 16).
 Note that some variance across runs is expected (occurs regardless of sparsification).

+When the experiment is done running, the shell script prints out the experiment_name.
+Files generated from the experiment will be in experiments/waterbird/experiment_name.